 - Not passing grades are: “NC” (No Credit), “I”, “W”, “WU”, “F”

 Scenario 1: A student takes a course that requires a grade of “C” or better.

 In the first attempt, the student earns a “D”.
 The student repeats (2nd attempt) the same course in a future term and earns a “C-“.
-The student tries for a 3rd attempt to pass the same course with the required grade of above a “C”, but cannot receive aid for the course because the course was previously passed twice.
+The student repeats (3rd attempt) to pass the same course with the required grade of “C” or above, but is not eligible for aid since the course has a passing grade.

 Scenario 2: The students 1st attempt to take a course results in an “F”.

 The student then repeats this previously failed course in a future term and earns a “D+”.
 The student needs to earn at least a “B” in the course and decides to repeat the course for a 3rd time.
 This student is eligible to receive aid since the 1st attempt resulted in a failing grade and the 2nd attempt resulted in a passing grade.
 Since failing grades are not counted as attempts, the student can repeat the course once more for a final time.

 Scenario 3: The student's 1st attempt to take a course results in a “C”.

 A grade of “C” is considered passing for the student’s major program of study, but the student wants to earn a higher grade.
 His 2nd attempt results in a “WU”.
 The student did not officially withdraw from the course.
 He attempts the same course again.
 This student cannot receive aid for his 3rd attempt because the 1st attempt resulted in a passing grade and the 2nd attempt in repeating the course is considered to have been the final attempt in receiving aid for the class (regardless of the grade received).